junxit/us-congress-bills-117/bill.md

 - **(1)** in section 103(a), by striking “Broadcasting Board of Governors” and inserting “United States Agency for Global Media”; and
 - **(2)** in section 104(a)—
-  - **(A)** by striking “Broadcasting Board of Governors” each place such term appears and inserting “United States Agency for Global Media”; and
+  - **(A)** by striking “Broadcasting Board of Governors” each place such term appears and inserting “United States Agency for Global Media”;
   - **(B)** in paragraph (7)(B)—
     - **(i)** in the matter preceding clause (i), by striking “5 years” and inserting “10 years”;
     - **(ii)** by redesignating clauses (i) through (iii) as clauses (ii) through (iv), respectively;